-The Front Faceplate is very unique in it's look.
-It has a large, semi-curved goggle design utilizing a tinted bronze or reddish colored lens (not green like the stormtroopers, but, green would work in a pinch).
-The google lenses are situated in a recessed area. in the center , above the recessed area are three 1/8 inch wide vertical lines.
+The Front Faceplate is very unique in its look.
+It has a large, semi-curved goggle design utilizing a tinted bronze or reddish colored lens (not green like the stormtroopers, but, green will work in a pinch).
+The goggle lenses are situated in a recessed area.
+In the center, above the recessed area are three 1/8 inch wide vertical lines.
 The cheek areas of the front faceplate have a sunken in look and there is indention just below each goggle area, giving the faceplate a hint of the "baggy-eye" look.
 The 'snout' of the faceplate is a long recessed vertical area with a rounded top.
 It has been carefully taped off along the top of the recess ridge and the recessed area has been painted black.
-A 1/8 inch grey plate has been fixated over the black area and a detail piece with faucet area has been attached to the front bottom half of that plate to give the helmet that 'scifi' look.
+A 1/8 inch grey plate has been fixated over the black area and a detail piece with faucet area has been attached to the front bottom half of that plate to give the helmet that 'sci-fi' look.
 The detail piece is painted grey and the faucet aerator is black.

 note: Found-parts reference info from bikerscout.net research: The Snout Detail was kit-bashed from a plastic Tamiya Yamaha XS1100LG Midnight Special 1:6 Scale motorcycle model kit.